plainDE/plainInstaller/README.md

 4.    ```./install.sh```

-5. Now you can add plainPanel to your OpenBox/FluxBox/... autostart and enjoy!
+5. Now you can add plainPanel (+ xcompmgr, if opacity is needed) to your OpenBox/FluxBox/... autostart and enjoy!

 `plainPanel`